 Gandhiji showed his affinity for sanitation and cleanliness at a very young age.
 When he was 12 years old, he questioned his mother about why would she ask him to take a bath every time he touched the community sweeper.

-He quoted Ramayana, and asked his mother, if God Ram embraced Guhaka, a chandal (a caste considered untouchable), what stops them?
+He quoted Ramayana, and asked his mother, if God Ram embraced Guhaka, a chandal (considered untouchable), what stops them?
 His mother, Putlibai, was unable to respond.

 Propagating Cleanliness

 He pointed to the people that the main cause of many diseases was the unhygienic conditions of toilets.
-He suggested the use of two separate buckets for urine and night soil, which many of the residents started following, and gradually things started changing for the better.
+He suggested using two separate buckets for urine and night soil, which many residents started following, and gradually things started changing for the better.

 Days in South Africa